 - The Internet also put the final nail in the coffin for adult theaters, which were already brought nearly to extinction by home videotape players.

-- The physical Porn Stash trope is still in use in anime and manga, mostly due to harsher Japanese online laws.
+- The physical Porn Stash trope is still in use in anime and manga, mostly due to harsher Japanese online laws (and in a way to prevent portraying piracy since obviously, Digital Piracy Is Evil and all that).

 - New anti-hunting laws introduced in 2004 ended up becoming a trope breaker for Fox Hunting, a sport that had already lost steam since the 1950's.
 This also had the consequence of making many an old cartoon that used the sport for a plot into an Unintentional Period Piece.